doomhyena/School-resources/README.md

 # School-projects
-This repo conains all of the school projects
+This repo contains all of the school projects